5 Best 2 Person Kayaks In Australia (August 2026) Tested

 Where should the heavier person sit in a 2 person kayak?

 The heavier person should always sit in the rear (back) seat for proper weight distribution and steering control.
 This positioning helps the kayak track straight and gives the stronger paddler responsibility for steering with the rudder or skeg.
+Proper weight distribution reduces the constant course corrections that exhaust both paddlers.

 Can one person use a 2 person kayak?